WishMasterGit/wishmastercave/source/_posts/Astro/pixinsight.md

 10. If you Drizzled you images use Integer resample before NoiseXTerminator
 11. Run NoiseXTerminator
 12. Run GRXPert for background extraction, select all images in container and run script
+12. (a) alternativly use gradient correction
 13. Apply statistical stretch to all images in container
 14. Use LRGBcombination, put H into L and G, O into B and S into R
-15. After creatin new colored image apply StarXTerminator
+15. After creation new colored image apply StarXTerminator
 16. To remove green from the stars inver, apply SCNR and invert again
 17. Open NarrowbandNormalization script and run it with SHO settings
 18. Use color masks with curves to enchance the colors, use convolution to blur the mask